 Best at COVID response and handling: Finland

-Finland has the highest score regarding pandemic crisis management in Europe.
-Globally, this northern Europe country is 4th after the USA (1st), Thailand (2nd), and Australia (3rd).
+Finland has the highest score in Europe regarding pandemic crisis management.
+Globally, this northern European country is 4th after the USA (1st), Thailand (2nd), and Australia (3rd).

-The vaccination rate in Finland has 23rd rank, while the Global Health Security rank placed Finland 6th on the list of GRWI 66 countries.
+The vaccination rate in Finland is 23rd rank, while the Global Health Security rank placed Finland 6th on the list of GRWI 66 countries.

 Room to grow

 Even though the response to COVID-19 was on point and practical, Finland needs to improve its cybersecurity positioning (28th) as a remote work destination.
 Moreover, it’s an expensive country to visit as the cost of living here ranks 50th.

 Slovakia blew everyone away with its almost perfect score on cybersecurity.
 This central European country has ranked overall 1st, holding the best rank in subcategories of cybersecurity response capacity and legal measures.

 Therefore, Slovakia tops cybersecurity conditions on both European and global GRWI ranks, not falling behind any other country.